paritpt/Learning_data_science/README.md

 # Learning_data_science
-this repository is to show what i've learn about data science.
+This repository is to show what i've learn about data science.
-all my works/exercises are .ipynb. the rest are resources.
+All my works/exercises are .ipynb.
+The rest are resources.